 Flowerbeds and Planters

 The Town Council maintains a number of the flowerbeds and planters in the town, including those at the front of Parklands; the War Memorial; the Chipping Clubroom; the top of Bearlands; Tabernacle Pitch; Junction of Gloucester Street/Bradley Street; adjacent to bus shelter at New Road; Coombe Triangle.
 There are also a number of planters that are sponsored and maintained by other organisations in the town.
-A significant contribution is also made towards the lovely hanging baskets (organised by Wotton in Bloom) which adorn the shopping streets each summer.
+A significant contribution is also made towards the lovely hanging baskets organised by Wotton in Bloom.
+They adorn the shopping streets each summer.